Ding Feng (general): Death

 Ding Feng died in 271.
 His cause of death was not recorded in history.
 In his later years, Ding Feng gradually became arrogant as he achieved more glory for his contributions on the battlefield.
 He was slandered and defamed by others after his death.
-However, Sun Hao still recognised Ding Feng for his meritorious service, so he did not massacre Ding Feng's family (only killing his son Ding Wen [丁温]) and instead exiled them to Linchuan (臨川; present-day Linchuan District, Fuzhou, Jiangxi).
+However, Sun Hao still recognised Ding Feng for his meritorious service, so he did not massacre Ding Feng's family.
+Instead, he only killed Ding's son Ding Wen [丁温] (Note: "Ding Wen" did not appear in Ding Feng's biography in Sanguozhi, but was mentioned in Book of Jin.) and exiled the rest to Linchuan (臨川; present-day Linchuan District, Fuzhou, Jiangxi).

 In 2020-2021, four brick tombs belonging to Ding Feng and his family were excavated at Nanjing.
 The tombs had been robbed, but four land purchase certificates inscribed on brick were found in one tomb, which indicated that the occupants of this tomb were Ding Feng and his wife.
 The certificates further indicated that Ding Feng and his wife died in 271 and 251 respectively.

 Anecdote

-After Ding Feng's death and his family's exile, his residence was subsequently acquired by Zhou Yi (周顗, who was indirectly killed by Wang Dao), Su Jun, Yuan Yuezhi (袁悦之, who was later executed) and Sima Xiu (司马秀, who was later executed after being involved in a rebellion).
+After Ding Feng's death and his family's exile, his residence was subsequently acquired by Zhou Yi (Note: who was indirectly killed by Wang Dao), Su Jun, Yuan Yuezhi (袁悦之, who was later executed) and Sima Xiu (司马秀, who was later executed after being involved in a rebellion).
 Since all the subsequent owners met with violent deaths, the residence was deemed cursed.
 A later owner, Zang Tao (臧焘), met with much misfortune although he did not die a violent death.
 The residence later passed into the hands of Wang Sengchuo, father of Wang Jian.
 Wang dismissed the possibility of a curse and proceeded to build his residence at the location.
 Before he could move into his new residence, he was executed.